 Speech Language Pathology Assistant - CCL

-The Certificate of Completion (CCL) in Speech-Language Pathology Assistant is designed to provide comprehensive academic and practical education and training for Speech-Language Pathology Assistants.
+The Certificate of Completion (CCL) in Speech Language Pathology Assistant is designed to provide comprehensive academic and practical education and training for Speech-Language Pathology Assistants.
 The program provides training in working with speech and language disordered adults and children, including bilingual populations.
 The program content is based upon the recommendations of the American Speech-Language-Hearing Association (ASHA) and the Arizona State Licensure Statue for Speech Language Pathology Assistants.
 In addition to work in the classroom, the program provides students with the opportunity to gain practical experience in working with clients/patients in a variety of settings under the direction and supervision of an ASHA certified speech-language pathologist.
-An AAS in Speech-Language Pathology Assistant is also available.
+An Associate in Applied Science (AAS) in Speech Language Pathology Assistant is also available.

 Students must earn a grade of "C" or better in all courses within the program.

 |SLP104||Speech, Language, and Hearing Development||3|

 |SLP235AA||Speech-Language Pathology Practicum (1) (May be repeated) OR|

 - Demonstrate standard English writing skills.
 (ENG101)